-Every diamond should be the perfect balance between the 4 Cs, carat weight, cut, color and clarity.
+Every diamond should be the perfect balance between the 4 Cs, carat weight, cut, colour and clarity.

 The 4 Cs of diamond quality

-A diamond’s overall aesthetic is determined by a combination of their four quality characteristics, known as the 4 Cs (cut, clarity, color and carat weight).
+A diamond’s overall aesthetic is determined by a combination of their four quality characteristics, known as the 4 Cs (cut, clarity, colour and carat weight).

 Cut grades are given only to round diamonds.
 A diamond’s cut refers to the balance of proportions achieved by the diamond cutter, not the diamond’s shape.